monaco-ex/NBitcoin.Litecoin/README.md

-# NBitcoin.Litecoin
+# NBitcoin.Monacoin

-This project allows NBitcoin to support Litecoin.
+This project allows NBitcoin to support Monacoin.
-To register Litecoin extensions, run:
+To register Monacoin extensions, run:

 ```
-NBitcoin.Litecoin.Networks.Register();
+NBitcoin.Monacoin.Networks.Register();
 ```

-You can then use NBitcoin with `NBitcoin.Litecoin.Networks.Mainnet` or `NBitcoin.Litecoin.Networks.Testnet`.
+You can then use NBitcoin with `NBitcoin.Monacoin.Networks.Mainnet` or `NBitcoin.Monacoin.Networks.Testnet`.
-Alternatively you can use `NBitcoin.Network.GetNetwork("ltc-main")` to get the Network object.
+Alternatively you can use `NBitcoin.Network.GetNetwork("mona-main")` to get the Network object.
-You can then start using Litecoin in the same way you do with Bitcoin.
+You can then start using Monacoin in the same way you do with Bitcoin.